 Email: [email protected]

-Chairs: Trish Harris and David Stanford
+Chairs: Trish Harris and Daniel Stanford

 Core Committee representative: Bonnie Mullinix